Codecademy/docs/content/go/concepts/strings/terms/lastindex/lastindex.md

   - 'paths/computer-science'
 ---

-The **`LastIndex()`** function returns the index value of the last occurrence of a substring in the original string, otherwise it returns `-1` if the substring is not present in the original string.
+The **`LastIndex()`** function returns the index value of the last occurrence of a substring in the original string.
+Otherwise, it returns `-1` if the substring is not present in the original string.

 ## Syntax